Globtik Tokyo

-Owned by Globtik Tankers, London they were built by Ishikawajima Harima Heavy Industries in Kure Japan, now known as IHI Corporation.
-Both ships have been retired from service and broken up for scrap, the London in 1985 and the Tokyo in 1986.
+Owned by Globtik Tankers, London they were built by Ishikawajima Harima Heavy Industries in Kure, Japan, now known as IHI Corporation.
+Both ships have been retired from service and broken up for scrap, Globtik London in 1985 and Globtik Tokyo in 1986.

-The third and largest ship in this class was the 484276 dwt Nissei Maru owned by Tokyo Tankers built in 1975 and scrapped in 2003.
+The third and largest ship in this class was the Nissei Maru, owned by Tokyo Tankers built in 1975 and scrapped in 2003.

 Propulsion

-The Tokyo was powered by steam turbines totaling 45,000 horsepower geared to a single shaft.
-The drive system was capable of 16 knots, 17 under ballasted load conditions (empty hold).
-Surprisingly nimble for a ship her size, she had a turning circle shorter than three times her length and could stop in under three miles with her single screw in reverse.
+The Globtik Tokyo was powered by steam turbines totaling 45000 hpr geared to a single shaft.
+The drive system was capable of 16 kn, 17 kn under ballasted load conditions (empty hold).
+Surprisingly nimble for a ship her size, she had a turning circle shorter than three times her length and could stop in under 3 mi with her single screw in reverse.